The Junior Data Science Reality: You Are a SQL Janitor

 • Treating outlier salaries as planning baselines.

-• Using title changes as a substitute for capability changes.
+• Using title changes as a substitute for genuine capability growth.

-• Delaying market benchmarking until after compensation stagnates.
+• Delaying market benchmarking until after compensation has already stagnated.

 • Over-indexing on model demos without production deployment depth.